 In today's retail marketplace, digital channels hold a prominent and often central position.
 Modern software practices emphasize the need for rapid development and deployment.
 The retail world is no exception to this need for speed.
-Continuous testing is a great strategy for getting increasing velocity.
+To match the pace of innovation, continuous testing throughout the software development life cycle is the best way to build digital confidence and provide a great user experience.

 There are several reasons for continuous testing: